Rotten trees

 Replanting will take place as part of our wider tree management programme, ensuring Beacon Park continues to be one of the district's most loved green spaces.

-For every tree we remove, we plant three new ones - this will ensures that our green spaces remain vibrant, healthy, and ready for future generations to enjoy.
+For every tree we have removed, we will plant three new ones - this will ensure that our green spaces remain vibrant, healthy, and ready for future generations to enjoy.

 We will carefully choose a mix of species that are more resilient to pests and diseases, better suited to climate change and supportive of local wildlife and biodiversity.